Did you know the demand for software developers could surge by 25% from 2022 to 2032, according to the US Bureau of Labor Statistics?

 Be prepared to negotiate and be flexible in areas critical to the candidate.
 This could include remote work options, flexible hours, or customized benefits.

-9. Set Up a Smooth Onboarding Process
+Step 11: Set Up a Smooth Onboarding Process

 A well-structured onboarding process actively integrates a new developer into your team and helps them quickly grasp your company culture and expectations.